microsoft/WhatTheHack/062-EntraIDB2B/Student/Challenge-06.md

 ## Success Criteria

 1. Your app is deployed to an Azure App Service.
-2. The redirect URL of Azure Active Directory app registration should be configured with the Azure App service URL.
+2. The redirect URL of Entra ID app registration should be configured with the Azure App service URL.
-3. User can sign in to your Azure app with Azure AD credentials.
+3. User can sign in to your Azure app with Entra ID credentials.

 ## Learning Resources